solo-io/supergloo/docs/content/guides/wasm_meshctl.md

 curl solo.io/meshctl-wasm/foo/bar/install | sh
 ```

-We will be pushing our filter to the public hosted WebAssembly Hub, so you will need to sign up for a user account following [this guide](https://docs.solo.io/web-assembly-hub/latest/tutorial_code/push_tutorials/basic_push/#create-a-user-on-webassemblyhub-io-https-webassemblyhub-io).
+We will be pushing our filter to the publicly hosted WebAssembly Hub, so you will need to sign up for a user account following [this guide](https://docs.solo.io/web-assembly-hub/latest/tutorial_code/push_tutorials/basic_push/#create-a-user-on-webassemblyhub-io-https-webassemblyhub-io).

 {{% notice note %}}
 Be sure to review the assumptions and satisfy the pre-requisites from the [Guides]({{% versioned_link_path fromRoot="/guides" %}}) top-level document.